Stocks Make Modest Recovery Despite Virus Worries - UrduPoint

 "Stock markets have edged up today after Wednesday's falls, but there is still a lingering sense of caution over the signs of rising infection rates in the US," said Chris Beauchamp, chief market analyst at online trading firm IG.

-European markets held onto their gains until the close, but Wall Street has wobbled back and forth in morning trading.
+European markets held onto their gains until the close, while Wall Street engineered a strong finale to a roller-coaster session.

+All three major US indices finished up by more than one percent, with large banks rallying after regulators eased rules imposed after the 2008 financial crisis.

+"The battered banking sector provided unlikely leadership in the face of the negative COVID headlines, but we have to wait and see if today's rally was only a 'one-day-wonder' or the pullback is already over," said Gorilla Trades strategist Ken Berman.

-- Rally set to stall? - A three-month surge across world markets, supported by the easing of lockdown measures and a wall of government cash, is showing signs of stalling as the virus sees a resurgence and raises questions about the pace of reopening.
+- Rally set to stall? - Still, a three-month surge across world markets, supported by the easing of lockdown measures and a wall of government cash, is showing signs of stalling as the virus sees a resurgence and raises questions about the pace of reopening.

 Disneyland, near Los Angeles, delayed its planned July 17 reopening without announcing a new date for the world's second-most visited theme park, while Apple and Nike have closed stores that had only recently reopened.